driouecheMed/github-extensions/README.md

 # Github Extensions

+## Getting Started

+### Available Scripts

+#### `npm install`
+Install all the project's required dependencies.

+#### `npm run build`
+Compile and bundle TypeScript source code into a deployable JavaScript format using the configuration in 'webpack.config.js'.

+#### `npm start`
+Continuously monitor TypeScript source code changes, by recompiling and updating the output as needed, based on the 'webpack.config.js' settings.

 ## Contributing
 See [the contributing guide](CONTRIBUTING.md) for detailed instructions on how to get started with our project.